Vibrant Vermicelli Noodle Bowls with Tofu | Easy Vietnamese-Inspired Recipe

 Instructions

-1. Make the Dressing: add the vinegar, lime juice, soy sauce, sweet chili sauce, and garlic to a mason jar with a tight-fitting lid and shake well to combine.
-If the dressing is thicker than you’d like, add 1-2 tablespoons of water to thin.
+• Make the Dressing: In the meantime, add the vinegar, lime juice, soy sauce, sweet chili sauce, and garlic to a mason jar with a tight-fitting lid and shake well to combine.
+If the dressing is thicker than you'd like, add 1-2 tablespoons of water to thin.
 Set aside.

-3. Assemble: place the noodles and lettuce in the bottom of each serving bowl, then top with Sweet Chili Tofu, carrot, cucumber, bell pepper, bean sprouts, fresh herbs, and peanuts.
+• Assemble: Divide the noodles and lettuce between large bowls, then top with Sweet Chili Tofu, carrot, cucumber, bell pepper, bean sprouts, fresh herbs, and peanuts.

-4. Serve: Drizzle each bowl with dressing, then serve as desired.
-Leftovers will keep in the fridge for up to 3 days.
+• Serve: Drizzle each bowl with dressing, then serve as desired.
+Vegetable and dressing leftovers will keep in the fridge for up to 3 days, though the noodles are best made fresh each time before eating.

 • Soy Sauce: this recipe can be made with soy sauce, tamari, liquid aminos, or vegetarian fish sauce.
 Vg fish sauce is very salty, so you’ll only need 1 tablespoon; you can find it in asian markets or online.